-where $q_{i,j,k}$ is the number of walks in $\Z_{\geq 0}^{2}$ with {steps in $\mathcal{D}$} starting at $(0,0)$ and ending at $(i,j)$ in $k$ steps.
-The typical questions are: \begin{itemize} \item is $Q(x,y,t)$ algebraic over $\Q(x,y,t)$? \item is $Q(x,y,t)$ $x$-holonomic (resp. $y$-holonomic), {\it i.e.} is $Q(x,y,t)$, seen as a function of $x$, a solution of some nonzero linear differential equation with coefficients in $\Q(x,y,t)$? \item is $Q(x,y,t)$ $x$-differentially algebraic (resp. $y$-differentially algebraic), {\it i.e.} is $Q(x,y,t)$, seen as a function of $x$, a solution of some nonzero (possibly nonlinear) polynomial differential equation with coefficients in $\Q(x,y,t)$?
-In case of a negative answer, we say that $Q(x,y,t)$ is $x$-differentially transcendental (resp. $y$-differentially transcendental)\footnote{ We changed the terminology we used in \cite{DHRS}, namely hyperalgebraic and hypertranscendent, because we believe that differentially algebraic and differentially transcendental are more transparent terms.}. \end{itemize} Taking symmetries into consideration and eliminating walks equivalent to walks on the half plane (whose generating series is algebraic), {Bousquet-M\'elou and Mishna} first showed that, amongst the 256 possible walks with small steps in the quarter plane, it is sufficient to study the above questions for an explicit list of 79 walks.
-Following ideas of Fayolle, Iasnogorodski and Malyshev (see for instance \cite{FIM}), they associated to each walk a group of birational automorphisms of $\C^{2}$ and classified the walks accordingly.
-They found that 23 of the 79 above-mentionned walks were associated with a finite group and showed that for all but one of these 23 walks, the generating series was $x$- and $y$-holonomic; the remaining one was shown to have the same property by Bostan, van Hoeij and Kauers in \cite{BostanKauersTheCompleteGenerating}.
-In \cite{BMM}, Bousquet-M\'elou and Mishna conjectured that the 56 walks whose associated group is infinite are not holonomic.
-Furthermore, following Fayolle, Iasnogorodski and Malyshev, the 56 walks may be gathered into two families accordingly to the genus of an algebraic curve, called the {\it Kernel curve}, attached to each walk: \begin{itemize} \item 5 of these walks lead to a curve of genus zero; they will be called the genus zero walks; \item 51 of them lead to a curve of genus one; they will be called the genus one walks. \end{itemize} In \cite{KurkRasch}, Kurkova and Raschel showed that the 51 genus one walks with infinite group have nonholonomic generating series (see also \cite{BRS,RaschelJEMS}).
-Recently, Bernardi, Bousquet-M\'elou and Raschel \cite{BBMR15, BBMR17} have shown that 9 of these 51 walks have $x$- and $y$-differentially algebraic generating series, despite the fact that they are not $x$- or $y$-holonomic.
+Before describing our main result, we will briefly describe the state of the art.
+In the seminal paper \cite{BMM}, Bousquet-M\'elou and Mishna studied such questions in the {unweighted case} (see also \cite{Mishna09}).
+Taking symmetries into consideration and eliminating unweighted models equivalent to models on the half plane (whose generating series is algebraic), Bousquet-M\'elou and Mishna first showed that, amongst the 256 possible unweighted models, it is sufficient to study the above questions for an explicit list of 79 unweighted models.
+Following ideas of Fayolle, Iasnogorodski and Malyshev (see for instance \cite{fayolle1999random,FIM}), they associated to each unweighted model a group of birational automorphisms of $\C^{2}$ and classified the unweighted models accordingly.
+They found that 23 of the 79 above-mentioned { unweighted models were associated with a finite group and showed that for all but one of these 23 models, the generating series was $x$-, $y$- and $t$-holonomic; the remaining one was shown to have the same property by Bostan, van Hoeij and Kauers in \cite{BostanKauersTheCompleteGenerating}.
+In \cite{BMM}, Bousquet-M\'elou and Mishna conjectured that the 56 unweighted models whose associated group is infinite are not holonomic.
+Furthermore, following Fayolle, Iasnogorodski and Malyshev, the 56 unweighted models may be gathered into two families according to the genus of an algebraic curve, called the {\it kernel curve}, attached to each model: \begin{itemize} \item 5 of these unweighted models lead to a curve of genus zero; they will be called the genus zero unweighted models \item 51 of them lead to a curve of genus one; they will be called the genus one unweighted models \end{itemize} In \cite{KurkRasch}, Kurkova and Raschel showed that the 51 genus one unweighted models with infinite group have nonholonomic generating series (see also \cite{BRS,RaschelJEMS}).
+Recently, Bernardi, Bousquet-M\'elou and Raschel \cite{BBMR15, BBMR17} have shown that 9 of these 51 unweighted models have $x$- and $y$-differentially algebraic generating series, despite the fact that they are not $x$- or $y$-holonomic.